L1lith/Sandhands/UPDATES.md

 # Updates

+## 1.7.0
+I've just implemented boolean logic inside of Sandhands, and to ensure it works correctly I've included a new set of tests!
+There's now 138 total tests :D

 ### 1.6.5
 Implemented a deepEqual function when comparing with the equalTo option, and added some tests for equalTo